gabefair/Family-Security-Review/README.md

 - [ ] Understand what a The Five Eyes (FVEY) country is and how that list has been expanded to include others.
 - [ ] Understand that your location is tracked from the sky from the moment you leave your house from space: https://www.youtube.com/watch?v=13BahrdkMU8
 - [ ] Understand that the Slaughterbots dramatization is a warning and is coming soon: https://www.youtube.com/watch?v=HipTO_7mUOw
-- [ ] Understand the OSI 7 layer stack and how privacy can be comprimised in any of the layers
+- [ ] Understand the OSI 7 layer stack and how privacy can be compromised in any of the layers
 - [ ] Read and follow ways to secure your home network and modem/router @ [RouterSecurity.org](https://routersecurity.org/checklist.php)
 - [ ] Read other Security Review lists i.e. [A Defensive Computing Checklist by Michael Horowitz](https://defensivecomputingchecklist.com/)
-- [ ] Learn that Whats App stores backups of your chats in plaintext on google's servers in a free data sharing aggreeement.
+- [ ] Learn that WhatsApp stores backups of your chats in plaintext on google's servers in a free data sharing agreement.

 We need to talk about security and privacy in order to share tips and tricks and discuss how effective they are.
 I hope this list helps.
 Please open an issue ticket with updates or suggestions.